Policies and Procedures about Quality Assurance for EPA Organizations

 EPA CIO 2105.1 Environmental Information Quality Policy also contains program-specific specifications and responsibilities for EPA managers and staff.

 Relationship to EPA's Information Quality Guidelines

-EPA's quality system policy includes procedures for developing and implementing program-specific quality-related activities.
+EPA's quality program policy includes procedures for developing and implementing program-specific quality-related activities.
 These activities then serve as a framework for information product developers to ensure that information products meet the specifications of the Information Quality Guidelines (IQGs).
 For more information, see EPA's Information Quality Guidelines.

 Because of the diversity and dispersion of programs within EPA, the EPA Quality Program is decentralized.
 EPA organizations have individual quality systems that specifically address their needs.
-As a result, the EPA Quality System is composed of individual quality systems developed and implemented by the various EPA Regions, National Program Offices, and the National Centers and Laboratories in the Office of Research and Development.
+As a result, the EPA Quality Program is composed of individual quality systems developed and implemented by the various EPA Regions, National Program Offices, and the National Research Centers and Laboratories in the Office of Research and Development.

-The Assistant Administrator for Environmental Information is responsible for developing and coordinating the EPA Quality System in addition to directing its implementation within EPA.
+The Deputy Assistant Administrator for Environmental Information is responsible for developing and coordinating the EPA Quality Program in addition to directing its implementation within EPA.
 This role is performed by the Enterprise Quality Management Division.
-See our Agency-wide Quality Systems Documents page for more information on the Environmental Quality Management Division.
+See our Agency-wide Quality Program Documents page for more information on the Enterprise Quality Management Division (EQMD).

 The Graded Approach

 Because of the diversity of work conducted through procurements and assistance agreements, EPA recognizes that a "one size fits all" approach to quality specifications will not work.
 Therefore, the implementation of the EPA Quality Program is based on a graded approach.
 A graded approach means that quality systems for different organizations and programs will vary according to the specific objectives and needs of the organization.
 For example, the quality practices needed in a research program are different from those in a regulatory compliance program because the purpose or intended use of the data is different.